 The only way to know for certain if any bait, including Powerbait, is legal to use in the exact spot where you fish is to check your local regulations.
 Take the time to find the definitions for bait and live bait that are set by your state’s fish and wild life department.
 Each state may have rules that are different.

-To quickly access the information you need, go to my Fish and Wildlife page to find your state’s fish and wildlife website.
+To quickly access the information you need, go to our Fish and Wildlife page to find your state’s fish and wildlife website.

 Can I use bait in National Parks